faeth/ReadingList/README.md

 Using the Reading List
 ----------------------

 In Papers.app, choose the papers that you want to put in your reading list by selecting the paper and choosing *Paper->Mark As Flagged* or clicking on the flag column in the list of papers.
-Papers that you flag will show up in your Reading List folder in Dropbox the next time that the script runs.
+Papers that you flag will show up your `Dropbox/ReadingList` folder the next time that the script runs.

 Note that if you already had papers flagged, these will be added to your reading list.
 If you already had a large number of papers flagged, but you don't want these papers in your Reading List on Dropbox, you might want to add these to another folder and uncheck them before running the reading list scripts.
 The scripts do not support narrowing your reading list down by folder, etc. All flagged papers will be synced to Dropbox, and you will need enough space on your Dropbox account to contain your reading list.